aiven/devportal/docs/platform/reference/project-member-privileges.rst

 * **Read-only**: allows viewing services but does not allow making any changes whatsoever to the services.

-Roles detailed priviledges
+Roles detailed privileges
 --------------------------

-The following is a list of priviledges enabled for each role.
+The following is a list of privileges enabled for each role.

 Developer
 ~~~~~~~~~